zlatko-michailov/abc/notes.md

 ## To Do
 - __UNTABIFY each file before making changes!__
 - `vmem`
+    - pool
+        - To free capacity, unmap unlocked pages with a keep_count below the average keep_count of locked pages.
+        - Use a lock!
+(Minimize public surface.)
+    - Entities
         - page.h
         - ptr.h
         - pool/h
         - Remove util.h or merge it with the main util.h.
     - Samples
         - tictactoe
         - connect4